Apply to the OCEAN Grants Programme.

 The lead organisation must be small- to medium-sized, locally-led, in-country organisations, legally registered and working in an eligible coastal-country.
 The lead organisation can be a non-profit organisation, academic or research institute, private sector organisation, business, or business association.
 The lead organisation must be legally registered in the same country where the project is implemented, have an annual income of less than £1 million, and must be formally established for more than two years.
 The lead organisation can partner with other organisations but partnerships are not mandatory.

 The lead organisation must be a large, established and international organisation, that work with small, locally-led organisations based in the country where they plan to implement their project.
 The lead organisation can be a non-profit organisation, academic or research institute, private sector organisation, business, or business association.
 The lead organisation must be formally established for more than three years, and must partner with at least one organisation legally registered in the main project country.
+No minimum or maximum annual income threshold are required from the lead organisation.

 Partner organisations can be a non-profit organisation, academic or research institute, private sector organisation, business, or business association.
 Government agencies and inter-governmental organisations can be a partner organisation but may not receive funding.